vojtechruz/vojtechruzicka-blog/src/posts/spring-boot-actuator/index.md

 management.endpoint.health.enabled=false

 # Instead of enabled by default, you can change to mode
-# Where endpoints need to be explicitly enabled
+# where endpoints need to be explicitly enabled
 management.endpoints.enabled-by-default=false

 ```